faaabio1618/filippi.dev/tutorials/carrier-service-and-shopify-functions/index.markdown

 You don't need to calculate the weight of the items; simply return all the applicable shipping methods with their corresponding weight ranges. **Shopify will only display the methods that fall within the correct weight range**.

-You might want to calculate the cart's price if you have a formula for determining the shipping cost based on weight.
+You might want to calculate the cart's total if you have a formula for determining the shipping based on prices as well.

 Interestingly, the input weight is in grams while the output is in pounds, which I find quite amusing.